ChristmasKris/GitSheet/README.md

 ## Correct order of operations

-**How to generate SSH keys for secure authentication with GitHub?**
+**How to generate SSH keys on your PC for secure authentication with GitHub?**

 1. Navigate to your SSH directory like so: ```cd ~/.ssh```.
 2. Remove any existing ssh keys which are the ```id_*******``` and ```id_*******.pub``` or ```id_rsa``` and ```id_rsa.pub``` files inside of the .ssh directory.